loutfouz/darls/README.md

 darls
 =====

 Differencing and merging diagrams using dual view, animation, re-layout, layers and a storyboard.
+This was part of my PhD thesis.